emmett-framework/emmett/docs/dal/operations.md

 db(db.events.location == "New York")
 ```

 and all of them will produce the same result.
-Just use the one you prefer or result more convenient for your code.
+Just use the one you prefer or that results more convenient for your code.

 ### Query all records in the table